 Due to the month-long Muslim holiday of Ramadan, the Israeli government has made the unfortunate decision (as they did last year) to restrict Jewish access to the Temple Mount.
 This means our capacity to schedule tours or ensure ascension at a specific time is limited.

 Starting March 22, we are only able to offer morning tours.
-Starting March 26, due to daylight saving times, our morning tours will begin at 9:30 AM.
+Starting March 26, due to daylight savings, our morning tours will begin at 9:30 AM.
 Our regular spring and summer tours (starting at 9:30 AM and 1:30 PM) will resume on April 27.

 During the holidays (including Passover, Yom HaZikron and Yom HaAtzma’ut) morning tours will begin at 7 AM.
 By arriving at this time, we can ensure your ascension, but due to the large crowds, long lines, and security situation (see below), there may be irregular delays, and the group you ascend with will be larger, so that all in attendance have the opportunity to visit the Temple Mount.